EricHe2000/GrandExchange/README.md

 > This project is based on  <a href="https://github.com/thomaspinckney3/cs4501">CS 4260 (Internet Scale Application)</a> course.
 This project is a three tier microservice Django Web Application.
 Layer 1: Models API, Layer 2: Service API, Layer 3: Web API.

-> The Grand Exchange (abbreviated as GE) is a trading system for players to buy and sell almost all tradeable items.
+> The Grand Exchange Marketplace is a trading system for players to buy and sell all tradeable items.

+## Members of the Team
+- Eric He
+- Dustin Nguyen
+- Edward Cheng

 ## Installation